Online Master’s in Mental Health Counseling Programs

 Live Discussions – Synchronous Learning

 There are two types of online learning: synchronous and asynchronous.
-In asynchronous online master’s in mental health counseling programs, students log on at any time to submit their coursework, participate in discussions, and ask their instructors questions.
-Synchronous learning allows students and instructors to meet online at a predesignated time to interface virtually.
+In asynchronous online master’s in mental health counseling programs, students log on at any time to submit their coursework, participate in discussions and ask their instructors questions.
+Synchronous learning enables students and instructors to virtually connect and interact at a prearranged time.
 Typically this occurs weekly.
-Some online master’s in mental health counseling programs will incorporate the two types of learning to ensure that online students have time to ask questions live and also work on their assignments and studies offline.
+Some online master’s in mental health counseling programs will incorporate the two types of learning to ensure that online students have time to ask questions live and work on their assignments offline.

 Curriculum